High Court Enforcement Officers (HCEOs) can assist you with the enforcement of your judgment if there is an outstanding debt.

-Non-VAT registered creditors - Where the instructing creditor is not VAT registered, or is VAT registered but ineligible to reclaim VAT, we recommend that a sum equivalent to VAT should be charged to the debtor, as at present and in-line with the draft 2020 guidance issued by the Ministry of Justice.
+Non-VAT registered creditors - Where the instructing creditor is not VAT registered, or is VAT registered but ineligible to reclaim VAT, that a sum equivalent to VAT should be charged to the debtor, as at present and in-line with the guidance issued by the Ministry of Justice.
 No VAT Invoice should be issued (to either debtor or creditor) and that sum, to be treated as VAT, should be accounted for to HMRC in the usual way.

 Q: I have a specific question about the fees in my case, how do I find out more details?

 If you want to know more about how fees are calculated in your case, you should ring the High Court Enforcement Officer who is responsible for enforcing the judgment, and they will explain any fees that you are being charged.